daniildin/nbaprojectDaniilFahmy/README.md

 After analyzing 25 years of NBA data, we found that superteams do offer measurable advantages: they win more games, generate more revenue per win, and provide greater predictability for team owners and investors.
 However, they also come with significantly higher financial costs and greater pressure to perform.
 In contrast, balanced teams are more cost-efficient but have wider performance variability, capable of both surprise success and total collapse.
 Ultimately, superteams are a high-risk, high-reward strategy, best suited for franchises willing to invest heavily in talent for immediate results.
-As the NBA imposes stricter salary cap rules, the path forward will require smarter, data-driven roster decisions—not just star power.
+As the NBA imposes stricter salary cap rules, the path forward will require smarter, data-driven roster decisions, not just star power.
 Answer:
 Superteams can be worth it, but only when paired with efficiency, smart contracts, and strong team culture.